International Tax Attorney Serving Bergen County and all of New Jersey

 - It’s better to come forward than to sit and wait—your foreign financial institution will likely hand over your information to the U.S. government.

-Contact a Jersey City Tax Lawyer to Discuss Disclosing Your International Assets
+Contact a Bergen County Tax Lawyer to Discuss Disclosing Your International Assets

 For help with disclosing international assets, contact Paladini Law today.